meglenchev/gerisBlog/README.md

 - [x] Creating a user context
 - [x] Create a new hook to save user information
 - [x] Moving user state up the tree
+- [x] Modification of registration to work with UserContext
 - [] Create practices page
 - [] Fetching dynamic practices data